majimearun/search-engine/README.md

 If wildcard characters are present in the query, all the words that match the wildcard query contribute to the score.
 For example if we pass `dat*`, both `data` and `date`  (and any others that match) will contribute to the score.

-While retieving the documents, the user can choose the number of documents they want retrieved using the `retrieve_n` parameter in the engine's `search` function.
+While retrieving the documents, the user can choose the number of documents they want retrieved using the `retrieve_n` parameter in the engine's `search` function.

-**Note:** Biwords do not have a seperate ranking and each word individually counts towards ranking.
+**Note:** Biwords do not have a separate ranking and each word individually counts towards ranking.
 The initial filter takes care that the documents do indeed contain these biwords.
 Though performance comparisons are yet to be done, the ranking is expected to be better if the biwords are ranked as well.

 ### Spelling correction

-Spelling correction uses a slightly modified version of the `levenshtien edit distance` algorithm.
+Spelling correction uses a slightly modified version of the `levenshtein edit distance` algorithm.
 If the `spell_check` option is set to `True` and the given query string does not match any documents, the engine will try to find the closest match to every word from the corpus and return the documents that contain those words.

 Additionally, to the normal edit distance algorithm, I added a check if the word has two adjacent characters swapped (i.e.. now a new operation *swapping adjacent characters* is added to the normal *replacing, inserting, and deleting* options to find the minimum distance between two words).